Beacon House Board of Directors

 Kimberly Smith is the Executive Director of the League of Innovative Schools at Digital Promise leading a national network of forward-thinking education leaders in implementing innovative technologies and practices.
 Previously, Ms. Smith worked in senior leadership roles developing digital initiatives at the Network for Teaching Entrepreneurship, PBS, Discovery Education, and the Corporation for Public Broadcasting.
 She is an Aspen-Pahara Institute Fellow and co-founder of the National Charter Collaborative, an initiative to support single-site charter leaders of color in creating quality schools.
 She received her M.B.A from Johns Hopkins University and Bachelors of Science in Journalism from the University of Colorado at Boulder.

-Melvin Ward (Fundraising and Marketing Committee)
+Melvin Ward (Development Committee)

 Mr. Ward is a Customer Service Representative for Pearson Education in the District of Columbia.
 He lived on the Edgewood property for 17 years, and two of his sons grew up in Beacon House programs.
 Mr. Ward remains a very active volunteer with Beacon House’s athletic programs.